sweirich/pi-forall/notes.md

 	 tcTerm (App t1 t2) Nothing = ...

-Then, we have a pattern for lambda expressions in checking mode:
+Mixed in here, we also have a pattern for lambda expressions in checking mode:

     tcTerm (Lam bnd) (Just (Pi bnd2)) = ...

 	 tcTerm (Lam _) (Just nf) =  -- checking mode wrong type err [DS "Lambda expression has a function type, not", DD nf]

+There are also several cases for practical reasons (annotations, source code positions, parentheses, TRUSTME) and a few cases for homework.

 Finally, the last case covers all other forms of checking mode, by calling inference mode and making sure that the inferred type is